Chris Martin: Coldplay

-Martin co-founded the band along with Jonny Buckland after they met during UCL's orientation week in 1996.
+Martin co-founded the band along with Jonny Buckland after they met during orientation week at university in 1996.
 The pair spent the rest of the year planning a band and began writing their first songs together in early 1997, rehearsing nightly.
 Guy Berryman joined the group in the following months and the group recorded numerous demos without a drummer.
 By November, the trio was known as Big Fat Noises.
 In 1998, they became Starfish "in a panic", after Will Champion scheduled their debut live performance at the Laurel Tree only a few days after joining the band.
-Weeks later, the band settled on the name Coldplay, suggested by UCL friend Tim Crompton.
-He had considered it for his own band after finding a copy of Philip Horky's Child's Reflections, Cold Play (1997), but ultimately discarded the idea.
+Weeks later, the band settled on the name Coldplay, suggested by his friend Tim Crompton.
+He had considered it for his own band after finding a copy of Philip Horky's Child's Reflections, Cold Play (1997), but discarded the idea.

 Since the release of their debut album, Parachutes, in 2000, the band have achieved international recognition and commercial success.
 Their song "Yellow", from Parachutes, entered the charts at number four and became the group's breakthrough.
-To date, they have released ten studio albums: Parachutes, A Rush of Blood to the Head, X&Y, Viva la Vida or Death and All His Friends, Mylo Xyloto, Ghost Stories, A Head Full of Dreams, Everyday Life, Music of the Spheres, and Moon Music.